Sierra-Alpha/desert/docs/project-report.md

-The inspiration came because I have multiple OS's that I develop on, Windows, Linux and MacOS, both for work and home, I used to use VS Code but my remote connection for work was over a Citrix Session and some how VS Code caused the Citrx session to crash so I had to get used to different tools.
+The inspiration came because I have multiple OS's that I develop on, Windows, Linux and MacOS, both for work and home, I used to use VS Code but my remote connection for work was over a Citrix Session and some how VS Code caused the Citrix session to crash so I had to get used to different tools.
 I tried Eclipse because most of the rest of my team used it, but I had dabbled with it at uni and hated it, and using it for work didn't change my feelings for it.
 I tried Vim because some of my uni friends had always fanboyed about it but I struggled to get the packages downloaded through the protected work network (I now realise that was probably more related to proxy settings than Vim, but the ship has sailed).
-One of the old beards at work (disclaimer: they don't really have a beard, I'm more referring to their unix wizardry level) uses emacs and kept suggesting I use that, I gave it a go and was scared away, as most people are, then in time I got used to it, then I fell to the _evil_ side combining Vim keybindings with emacs power, and then it was time to delve into the beautiful preconfigured emacs that is spacemacs.
+One of the old beards at work (disclaimer: they don't really have a beard, I'm more referring to their Unix wizardry level) uses emacs and kept suggesting I use that, I gave it a go and was scared away, as most people are, then in time I got used to it, then I fell to the _evil_ side combining Vim keybindings with emacs power, and then it was time to delve into the beautiful pre-configured emacs that is spacemacs.
 I knew within hours of trying it that I wanted to use it as my development tool, I set up configuring it in my Linux environment and loved it, I went to use it on my Windows environment and at first glance everything seemed to be the same out of the box which was very